Eco-Stats '15: Technological advances between Ecology and Statistics

 UNSW, Sydney, Australia

-Ecologists and statisticians have much to gain from working together, and this conference is designed to provide precisely such an opportunity.
-This conference is a follow-up to the 2013 meeting, and has been designed as a collaborative forum for researchers with interests in ecology, statistics, or both.
-World leaders from ecology and statistics will be paired up to present their own perspectives on five topical issues, and round-table discussions will workshop opportunities for interdisciplinary collaboration on these topics.
+Ecologists and statisticians have much to gain from working together, and this conference was designed to provide precisely such an opportunity.
+This conference was a follow-up to the 2013 meeting, and was designed as a collaborative forum for researchers with interests in ecology, statistics, or both.
+World leaders from ecology and statistics were paired up to present their own perspectives on five topical issues, and round-table discussions will workshop opportunities for interdisciplinary collaboration on these topics.
 The conference will start with an optional "Skills-Building Day", a series of computer-based tutorials run across topics spanning the interests of conference speakers.
-It will also feature a contributed poster evening session where participants can turn the topic of conversation to their own research.
+It also featured a contributed poster evening session where participants can turn the topic of conversation to their own research.

-Sessions will be organised around five special topics, with a pair of speakers on each topic:
+Sessions were organised around six special topics, with a pair of speakers on each topic:

-Before the conference kicks off we are offering a two-day short course for ecologists "Intro to regression modelling on R", December 6-7 at UNSW.
-For more advanced analysts, Noel Cressie is offering "Spatio-Temporal Statistical Modelling" down the road at Circular Quay, the day before the conference (December 7).
+Before the conference kicked off we offered a two-day short course for ecologists "Intro to regression modelling on R", December 6-7 at UNSW.
+For more advanced analysts, Noel Cressie offered "Spatio-Temporal Statistical Modelling" down the road at Circular Quay, the day before the conference (December 7).